agilecrm/rest-api/README.md

 ---------------

 ###Authentication :
-This is HTTPS-only API.
-Authentication will be performed based on the email address of the user and the respective API Key.
+This is an HTTPS-only API.
+Authentications are performed based on the email address of the user and the respective API Key.

-Email and API key should pass HTTP Basic Authentication.
-(Use email address as username and the respective API Key as password)
+The Email and API key should pass basic HTTP Authentication.
+For this, use email address as the username and the respective API Key as the password)

 ###API Key
 - You may access the API Key from Admin Settings -> API & Analytics -> API Key